sparkfun/SparkFun_ST25DV64KC_Arduino_Library/docs/api_SFE_ST25DV64KC_IO.md

 ## Member Variables

 !!! note
     When the ST25DV is busy writing to its internal `DATA` memory, it will NACK any further attempted I2C transmissions until the write is complete.
 The write duration is variable and depends on whether the write crosses block boundaries.
 Therefore, the library implements a retry strategy.
-Each read or write will be attempted up to `maxRetries` times, with a delay of `retryDelay` in between before an error is triggered.
+Each read or write will be attempted up to `maxRetries` times, with a delay of `retryDelay` in between, before an error is triggered.

 | Parameter | Type | Description |
 | :-------- | :--- | :---------- |